SSO Management¶

 Note

-- You can create multiple SSO IDP configurations, with a maximum of 10 configurations per workspace;
+- Multiple SSO IdP configurations can be created, with a maximum of 10 SSO configurations per workspace.

 Access Types¶